Debunking Energy Myths

 Wrong.

-Myth #6: “Turning the thermostat way up (or down) heats/cools the house faster.”
+Myth #6: “Turning the thermostat way up (or down) heats or cools the house faster.”

 False.

 Your HVAC system works at one steady speed.
-Setting the temperature higher or lower won’t make it work faster — it just increases the chance you’ll forget to reset it, wasting energy.
+Setting extreme temperatures doesn’t make it run faster — it just increases the chance you'll forget to reset it, wasting energy.

 Myth #7: “Hand-washing dishes saves hot water compared to using a dishwasher.”